go-jet/jet/README.md

     Film.FilmID.ASC(),
 )
 ```
 With package(dot) import above statements looks almost the same as native SQL.
 Note that every column has a type.
 String column `Language.Name` and `Category.Name` can be compared only with
 string columns and expressions. `Actor.ActorID`, `FilmActor.ActorID`, `Film.Length` are integer columns
 and can be compared only with integer columns and expressions.

-__How to get parametrized SQL query?__
+__How to get parametrized SQL query from statement?__
 ```go
 query, args, err := stmt.Sql()
 ```